aregtech/areg-sdk/examples/11_locmesh/ReadMe.txt

 This project demonstrates execution of multiple instances of the same service and it is an extension of the project 10_locsvc.
 Every service instance must have a unique name and be instantiated in different threads.
+The services as well are presented as a member variable in the component.

 The project consist of 2 sub-projects:
     1. generated  (11_generated)    -- generated code.